bitnami/charts/bitnami/kong/README.md

 > Note: you need to substitute the placeholders _[POSTGRESQL_PASSWORD]_ with the values obtained from instructions in the installation notes.

+### To 9.0.0

+This major updates the Cassandra subchart to its newest major, 10.0.0.

 ### To 8.0.0

 This major updates the PostgreSQL subchart to its newest major, 12.0.0.
 [Here](https://github.com/bitnami/charts/tree/master/bitnami/postgresql#to-1200) you can find more information about the changes introduced in that version.